nchathu2014/my-read-app/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the starter code, if you like to contribute, please follow the below link for more information.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).